Esk'etemc is a forward-thinking community with strong cultural values and connection to the land.

 - The community of now just over 1000 band members, approximately half of whom live on-reserve, Esk'etemc has rich history on the land over thousands of years.
 As part of the Secwepemc nation, the language is Secwepemctsin.
 Learn More

 - After coming through a dark period, Esk'etemc is now stepping into their true authority by reclaiming their rightful place as caretakers of Esk'etemculucw (the land of the Esk'etemc).
 This is done by honouring the ancestors and those who have brought us to this place, along with the traditional teachings.

 The children are at the centre of what Esk'etemc does and stands for.
 Learn More

-- Esk'etemc is known for it's legendary efforts and successes in addictions recovery and healing, beginning in the early 1970's.
-The story and movie "The Honour of All", have traveled far and wide, as a compelling and inspiring example for community healing.
-Learn More The Annual AA Roundup hosted by the community happens every July at the local powwow arbor.
+- Esk'etemc is known for its efforts and successes in addictions recovery and healing, beginning in the early 1970's.
+The story and movie "The Honour of All", have traveled far and wide, as a compelling and inspiring example for community healing, learn more.
+The Annual AA Roundup hosted by the community happens every July at the local powwow arbor.